-An adjustable-rate mortgage (ARM) is a type of home loan that comes with an initially fixed interest rate.
-This fixed rate is usually lower than what you’d get with a typical fixed-rate mortgage (FRM).
+An adjustable-rate mortgage (ARM) is a type of mortgage that has a low fixed interest rate for the first few years of the loan (the number of years depends on the type of ARM).
 Once the fixed-rate period ends, the interest rate becomes variable.
-This means it can rise or fall with the market, subject to other limitations in your loan agreement with the lender.
+This means it can rise or fall with the market, subject to other limitations in your loan agreement.

-An adjustable-rate mortgage loan could be a good option if you’re trying to get the lowest interest rate possible and intend to sell your home before the fixed-rate period ends.
-However, these home loans come with some drawbacks and might not be right for everyone.
+An ARM loan could be a good option if you’re trying to get the lowest interest rate possible and intend to sell your home before the fixed-rate period ends.
+However, these loans have some drawbacks and might not be right for everyone.

-What is an adjustable-rate mortgage and how does it work?
+What is an ARM, and how does it work?

-Adjustable-rate mortgage loans, or variable-rate mortgages, are a type of home loan.
-Unlike fixed-rate mortgages, which have a set interest rate for the life of the loan, ARMs come with an adjustable and fixed-rate period.
+Unlike fixed-rate mortgages, which have a set interest rate for the life of the loan, ARMs come with a short fixed-rate period followed by an adjustable rate period.

-During the fixed-rate period, your interest rate will stay the same.
-This period lasts a set amount of time — usually 1, 3, 5, 7, or 10 years.
+- Fixed rate period: During the fixed-rate period, your interest rate and monthly payment will stay the same.
+This period lasts a set amount of time — usually one, three, five, seven, or 10 years.

 Home loans with an adjustable rate usually have two numbers (e.g., 5/1 or 10/6).
 The first number represents how long the interest rate will stay the same.
 The second number indicates how often the rate will change after the fixed-rate period ends.
 These numbers can represent either months or years, depending on the loan.